-There isn't the space here to give a rundown on them all, their goals, the collaborations, their participants but please sign up for our newsletter to stay abreast of all the latest developments and milestones
+There isn't the space here to give a rundown on them all, their goals, the collaborations and their participants but please sign up for our newsletter to stay abreast of all the latest developments and milestones!

-Much of the latter months of 2020 was spent preparing detailed proposals for a wide range of upcoming EU projects involving our members.
-As always, our project goals and our EU lobbying goals are intertwined as we believe that experiences of cities make the most compelling arguments to EU leaders and provides the most useful feedback into how our 'rules' need to change to allow cities to tap their full potential, and consequently, allow Europe to do the same.
+Much of the final months of 2020 was spent preparing detailed proposals for a wide range of upcoming EU projects involving our members.
+As always, our project goals and our EU lobbying goals are intertwined as we believe that cities' experiences make the most compelling arguments to EU leaders and provides the most useful feedback into how our 'rules' need to change to allow cities to tap into their full potential, and consequently, allow Europe to do the same.

-For 2021 we will continue to push mechanisms to increase the local energy production rate and accelerate the transition away from fossil-fuel heating.
-We will advocate for new and different energy policy design to foster circular systems, break silos and promote broad partnerships for locally-based economies.
-And we will help translate the 'climate neutral' EU objective into local strategies by advocating for an EU budget that works for local government and a science-based, carbon-budgeting for better decision-making.
-Finally, we will continue to insert the idea of sufficiency into the centre of all our debates.
+In 2021, we will continue to push mechanisms to increase the local energy production rate and accelerate the transition away from fossil-fuel heating.
+We will advocate new and different energy policy designs to foster circular systems, break silos and promote broad partnerships for locally-based economies.
+And we will help translate the 'climate neutral' EU objective into local strategies by advocating an EU budget that works for local government and a science-based carbon budget for better decision-making.
+Finally, we will maintain our focus on the central idea of sufficiency.

 The project proposals were more successful than we could have hoped with a very high approval rate.
-Be sure to check www.energy-cities.eu regularly to learn about how this next wave of projects will continue the energy transition, further our policy objectives and continue accelerating the energy transition in our Energy Cities members!
+Be sure to check www.energy-cities.eu regularly to learn about how this next wave of projects will continue the energy transition, further our policy objectives and continue accelerating the energy transition for our Energy Cities members!

-OUR OPINION OF WHAT CHANGED DURING 2020 FOR CITIES TRANSITION →
+OUR OPINION OF WHAT CHANGED IN 2020 FOR CITIES' TRANSITIONS →